kenba/via-httplib/docs/Client_Events.md

 The `ChunkHandler` for the Chunk Received event is passed as a parameter in the `http_client` constructor.

+## Invalid Response ##

+Just as the Server may receive an invalid request it's possible for a client to receive an invalid response.

+The declaration of a `ResponseHandler` is shown in the **Response Received** section.
+The example code below shows how to declare and register an invalid response handler:

+    /// The application's invalid response handler.
+    void invalid_response_handler(via::http::rx_response const& response,
+                                  std::string const& body)
+    {
+    ...
+    }

+    /// register invalid_response_handler with the http_client
+    http_client->invalid_response_event(invalid_response_handler);

 ### Socket Connected ###